uqlibrary/technology-training/R/packaging/packaging.md

 ### 3\.
 R

 This is where our function definitions go.
-If you haven’t imported the two scripts when creating the package project, copy and paste them in now.
+If you haven’t imported the three scripts when creating the package project, copy and paste them in now.

 #### Documenting functions

 We are using the package roxygen2 to document each function.

-With a function’s R script open in the source pane, go to Code \> Insert Roxygen Skeleton.
-This will add a template before your function, which can be used to generate the function’s documentation.
+With a function’s R script open in the source pane, and your cursor inside the function’s code, go to Code \> Insert Roxygen Skeleton.
+This will add a template above your function, which can be used to generate the function’s documentation.
 You can see that it is adapted to your code.
-For example, for the `read_station()`
+For example, for the `read_station()` function:
-function:

     #' Read a station's CSV file
     #'